JohnE-Szwec/Darey.IO-DEVOPS-Projects/PROJECT-1 LAMP STACK IMPLEMENTATION/project-1.md

 To test my setup with a PHP script, I will set up a proper Apache Virtual Host to hold my website’s files and folders.
 Virtual host allows me to have multiple websites located on a single machine and users of my websites will not even notice it. (illistrated below) <br/>
 ![VirtualHost](./images/VirtualHost.png)

-I wil create the directory for my lamproject using ‘mkdir’ command as follows:
+I will create the directory for my lamproject using ‘mkdir’ command as follows:
 ```
 sudo mkdir /var/www/lampproject                          ### Ceate Web dcoument directory
 sudo chown -R $USER:$USER /var/www/lampproject           ### Assign ownership of new Web docuemnt directory to curent system user